JaxCavalera/Tagged_Isomorphic/README.md

 An Agile Scrum management method will be deployed using [Taiga](https://tree.taiga.io/) with a new github branch being created at the completion of each Sprint Backlog.

-The project will use Test Driven Development and testing will be carried out using [Tape](https://github.com/substack/tape) based on [this setup](http://12devsofxmas.co.uk/2015/12/day-2-testing-react-applications/).
+The project will use Test Driven Development and testing will be carried out using [Karma + Karma-Webpack](https://github.com/substack/tape) based on [this setup](http://12devsofxmas.co.uk/2015/12/day-2-testing-react-applications/).
 The testing process will adhere to the following guidelines.

 - All tests will be written before the code they are testing is developed.